chylek/HomeAssistant-BMR/README.md

   - **Heat**: Manual target temperature adjustment using a temperature offset.
 There is no point in setting this mode directly - set the target temperature instead!
   - **Off**: Adds the circuit to the "Summer" mode and enables the Summer mode globally if it wasn't active yet – basically turns off the circuits.
   - **Away**: Adds the circuit to the "Low" mode and enables the Low mode globally if it wasn't active yet.
 The integration doesn't support changing the Low mode's temperature.
+- Attributes:
+  - **hvac_mode**: Built-in attribute indicating the current mode.
+  - **current_temperature**: The current temperature of the circuit as reported by BMR.
+  - **target_temperature**: The target temperature of the circuit.
+This is the temperature that the circuit will try to reach.
+This may be temporarily different from the temperature reported by BMR if there are any changes being applied.
+  - **assigned_to_away**: True if the circuit is assigned to the Away mode and will switch to the Away mode when the global Away/Low mode is enabled.
+  - **assigned_to_summer**: True if the circuit is assigned to the Summer mode and will switch to the Summer mode when the global Summer mode is enabled.

 ### Switches
 - **Away Mode**: A switch to enable or disable Away/Low mode globally for the system.
 This keeps all the circuit assignments intact.